Certificates – available for collection from New College Reception

 We can send your certificates via recorded delivery as a last resort.
 To do so, send a letter to the Exams Office at New College or email firstname.lastname@example.org with the following details: your student ID number, full name, date of birth, address, contact number.
 You must also send a clear photo of your photo ID (passport or driving licence).

 There will be a small charge to pay to cover the postage as we send them via recorded delivery.
-You will need to pay by credit/debit card by contacting the payment desk/finance on 01274 089189 option 4 (payment desk) or option 1 to select extension 139.
+You will need to pay by credit/debit card by contacting the payment desk/finance on 01274 089189 option 4 (payment desk) or select extension 139.
 Alternatively, you should send a cheque made payable to “NCLT” for the appropriate amount to cover postage and administration (£5 UK, £8 Europe, £10 rest of world – all non-refundable).

 Replacing Lost Certificates